Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 408     pass
 {% endraw %}
 ```
-Let's follow above rules step by step
+Let's follow above rules step by step.
-Statements can be interpreted as statement
+A statements can be interpreted as statement
 or another statements followed by a statement
-(Line 376-387)
+(Line 376-387).
 Each statement consists of
 content_of_statement and end_of_statement tokens
 (shown in the 389-391).